Fabrizio Aimar

 Biography

-Fabrizio Aimar is an Architect and holds a Ph.D. in Urban and Regional Development from the Polytechnic University of Turin, Italy.
-Since August 2023, he has held the position of Assistant Professor of Practice at the Department of Architecture at Texas A&M University, Texas, USA.
-At the same university, he also serves as the Director of the Center for Heritage Conservation and holds the Woodcock Endowed Professorship in Historic Preservation.
-Previously, he served as a Lecturer and Head of the Department of Architecture and Civil Engineering at the Faculty of Architecture and Design at POLIS University, Tirana, Albania (2021-2023).
+Fabrizio Aimar is a licensed architect and holds a Ph.D. in Urban and Regional Development from the Polytechnic University of Turin, Italy.
+He serves as an Assistant Professor of Practice in the Department of Architecture at Texas A&M University, USA, while also directing the Center for Heritage Conservation and holding the Woodcock Endowed Professorship in Historic Preservation.
+Previously, he was a Lecturer and Head of the Department of Architecture and Civil Engineering at the Faculty of Architecture and Design at POLIS University, Tirana, Albania.

-Moreover, Fabrizio Aimar was elected as a member of the Executive Board of the Order of Architects, Planners, Landscape Architects, and Conservators of the Province of Asti (Piedmont, Italy) for the period 2017-2021, and previously served as a member of the Culture Commission from 2010 to 2016.
-Furthermore, Fabrizio Aimar was an invited speaker at the 28° International Book Fair in Turin (Piedmont, Italy, 2015) and at the Chamber of Deputies of the Italian Parliament at Palazzo Montecitorio in Rome (Italy, 2015).
-In 2020, he was a jury member for the IN/ARCH 2020 Award – Sicily and Calabria regions.
+His scholarly contributions and research activities have been featured in prominent Italian national newspapers, including La Repubblica, Avvenire, and La Stampa.
+Furthermore, he was elected as a member of the Executive Board of the Order of Architects, Planners, Landscape Architects, and Conservators of the Province of Asti (Piedmont, Italy) for the term 2017–2021, having previously served as a member of the Culture Commission from 2010 to 2016.
+Additionally, he was an invited speaker at the 28th International Book Fair in Turin (Piedmont, Italy, 2015) and, in 2020, was a jury member for the IN/ARCH 2020 Award for the Sicily and Calabria regions.

 Education